vi-yang-NU/Garden-helper-WH25/README.md

 - ❎ Hooked up weekly scheduler (via Lambda/SQS)
 - ❎ Researched Auth0 integration (stretch goal - did not have time for)

 ---

+## 🚧 Issues We Ran Into
+⚠️ Frontend–Backend Integration:
+- We needed more help linking React to AWS Lambda.
+A dedicated fullstack engineer would have helped smooth out deployment and CORS issues.
+❌ SQS + Model Automation:
+- We weren’t able to finish connecting the ML forecasting model to a scheduler or SQS.
+This broke our automation pipeline for weekly plant care tips.
+🌐 CORS and API Gateway:
+- None of us had prior experience configuring CORS or securely exposing Lambda endpoints to the frontend.
+This cost several hours in debugging.
+🧠 SageMaker + ML Deployment:
+- Deploying a joblib model on Lambda turned out to be memory-intensive and error-prone.
+We needed more guidance on using SageMaker.
+💻 Frontend Bottleneck:
+- With only one React developer, it was hard to keep up with backend changes.
+Reallocating a designer to help with frontend could’ve helped.
+📉 Data Limitations:
+- We lacked robust real-world data for training the forecasting model.
+Our current model is a rough simulation trained on synthetic data.

+---

 ## 🔗 References